open-metadata/OpenMetadata/docs/openmetadata/connectors/snowflake.md

 ### 10. Confirm sink settings

-You should not need to make any changes to the fields defined for `sink` in the template code you copied into `snowflake.json` in Step 4.
+You need not make any changes to the fields defined for `sink` in the template code you copied into `snowflake.json` in Step 4.
 This part of your configuration file should be as follows.

 ```json
 "sink": {